mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ### K-fold cross-validation on ISADetect

-In this experiment, we train and evaluate our models using K-fold cross-validation as detailed in \autoref{k-fold-cross-validation-on-isadetect-dataset}. \autoref{fig:kfold-endianness-by-model} shows the classification performance for every model.
+In this experiment, we train and evaluate our models using 5-fold cross-validation as detailed in \autoref{k-fold-cross-validation-on-isadetect-dataset}. \autoref{fig:kfold-endianness-by-model} shows the classification performance for every model.
 We see that all models achieve an average accuracy of above 99%.

 ![Endianness classification performance by model when using K-fold cross-validation on the ISADetect dataset \label{fig:kfold-endianness-by-model}](./images/results/kfold-endianness-by-model.svg)